Slain football players remembered as funny, sweet, ambitious - WHIZ News

 DEVIN CHANDLER

 Chandler was a wide receiver from Huntersville, North Carolina.
-He recently transferred from Wisconsin.
-Chandler’s accomplishments for the Badgers included a 59-yard kickoff return and 18-yard rush in the Duke’s Mayo Bowl against Wake Forest in 2020.
+He recently transferred from Wisconsin, where his accomplishments included a 59-yard kickoff return and 18-yard rush in the Duke’s Mayo Bowl against Wake Forest in 2020.

-Hamilton, the American studies professor, wrote on Twitter that Chandler had been in one of his large lecture classes.
+Hamilton wrote on Twitter that Chandler was in one of his large lecture classes.

 “He nevertheless made a point to come to my office hours repeatedly, often just to ask questions about how things worked around UVA,” Hamilton wrote.